 Removing a bias: It was found that the word “erledigt” (done/completed) that was originally included in the Lasso model has a significant negative association with outcomes.
-This word has now been removed from the data set in the same way as the previously removed words “accepted”, “rejected”, “written off” etc.
+This word has now been removed from the data set in the same way as the previously removed words “accepted”, “rejected”, “written off” etc. All suggestive words from the final protocol have been removed.
+It cannot completely be excluded that other confounders remain in the model and this remains a limitation of this study.

 Question: What exactly is the input data?